Audrey's vast background as an international vocal teacher and author gives us important tips for keeping our voices polyp free.

 When you sing, you want to discover just how to activate all of your resonators.
 Your resonators are the mouth, nasal passages, chest, and head areas.

-- Moving the sound forward means that when you sing, you make your tone resonate in these different spaces.
+- Moving the sound forward means making your tone resonate in these different spaces when you sing.
 At first, practice using the 'ee' vowel when you sing.
-This will help you to feel the vibrations in your resonating areas much easier.
+This will help you feel the vibrations in your resonating areas more effortlessly.

 - You want to avoid "swallowing" (singing from the back of the throat) the vowels as you sing.
 You may add other primary and secondary vowels as you progress.

-- When you hear words like register, chest voice etc., these are essentially just convenient labels used to describe the difference in placement throughout the singer's range.
-Each of these registers vibrate when sound is produced.
+- When you hear words like register, chest voice, etc., these are essentially just convenient labels used to describe the difference in placement throughout the singer's range.
+Each of these registers vibrates when sound is produced.
 Feel for these vibrations when you sing.

-This tip is very important -- it can make all the difference when auditioning or performing.
+This tip is critical—it can make all the difference when auditioning or performing.

 - If you're a high soprano, your best sound will be in the highest part of your vocal range.